10 Things to Keep in Mind When Starting IIT JEE Preparation

 - Use technology to your advantage.
 During my preparation, our coaching class had a WhatsApp group of 40–50 top students from all around the country.
 We would discuss various problems and come up with innovative methods to solve them.
 Try being part of such a group, it really helps.
-Apart from this, the Internet is a wonderful place to ask questions.
-The stack exchange websites really helped me to quickly and easily clear some of my doubts.
+Apart from this, the Internet is a wonderful place to ask JEE questions and get answers.

 - Fight till the end.
 There will be times when you start an exam and realise that you’re not getting the first 2–3 questions.
 There are two paths you can take from here.
 You can tell yourself that you don’t know anything and that you are a failure.
 Or, you can tell yourself that if it’s difficult for you, it must be difficult for everyone.
 Tell yourself that you’re still in the game.
 Your temperament decides how difficult the rest of the paper is.
 If you think you cannot do it, even the easiest of questions will seem difficult.
 If you think you can do it, even the hardest of questions will seem doable.